rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-27-886be177055df51a-notice-of-attachment-dated-27102025-issued-under-rc-no-8916-of-2025-drawn-agains.md

 stocks:
 - GENERICENG
 tags:
-- attachment-notice
-- recovery-certificate
-- enforcement-action
-- recovery-proceedings
+- attachment
-- generic-engineering
+- enforcement
-- debt-recovery
+- recovery
 title: Notice of Attachment dated 27.10.2025 issued under RC No. 8916 of 2025 drawn against Moglesh Chanappa Koni in the matter of Generic Engineering Construction and Project Limited